 What is aspect-oriented programming?

-Telemetry data show that AOP can decrease the number of lines of code by 15%.
+Telemetry data shows that AOP can decrease the number of lines of code by 15%.
 Not only does it reduce development costs and defects, but it also makes the code cleaner and easier to read, greatly simplifying maintenance.

 Aspect-oriented programming relies on three concepts: